k78ma/COVIDNet-Transformer/README.md

 <br>

-*Table 3.
-Trust scores calculated from each experiment on the positive class.
+*Trust scores calculated from each experiment on the positive class.
 The best result is bolded.*
 | Model                 | Trust Score |
 |-----------------------|-------------|
 | ResNet (200 epochs)   | 0.923       |